Skip to main content

 Multiple issues can cause overgrooming:

-• Some cats overgroom because of anxiety, which might be prompted by large life changes, like a move to a new house.
+• Some cats overgroom because of anxiety, which large life changes, like a move to a new house might prompt.

-• Allergies also can contribute to overgrooming, since your cat may groom himself to try to relieve the discomfort of dry, itchy skin.
+• Allergies can also contribute to overgrooming, as your cat may groom itself to relieve the discomfort of dry, itchy skin.

 • If your cat has fleas, he might groom himself excessively to relieve the itching.